Skip to content

 The grease ring (fouling ring, dirt ring) is a grey-to-black deposit at the outer margin of the abrasion collar, caused by barrel lubricant and metal fouling on the bullet surface being wiped off as the bullet passes through the skin.
 It is present only when the bullet surface carries residue from the bore.
 The grease ring must be carefully distinguished from soot deposition, which presents as a heavier, more concentrated black deposit and is present only at close-range firing.
 DiMaio's Chapter 3 provides photographic standards for the distinction; the UK FSR guidance on gunshot wound examination cross-references DiMaio as the interpretive authority.

-Range-dependent changes at the entry wound are caused by the discharge gases and combustion products that follow the bullet out of the muzzle.
-The farther from the skin the muzzle is, the more these products disperse before reaching the target.
-This creates a four-tier morphological spectrum that allows the autopsy surgeon to estimate muzzle-to-skin distance within broad but diagnostically useful bands.
+Range-dependent changes at the entry wound result from discharge gases and combustion products that follow the bullet out of the muzzle.
+As muzzle-to-skin distance increases, these products disperse progressively, producing a four-tier morphological spectrum that allows estimation of firing range within broad but diagnostically useful bands.

 Contact wounds occur when the muzzle is pressed against or within a few millimetres of the skin.
 The discharge gas enters the wound under pressure ahead of the bullet.
 When the skin is thin (temple, forehead, the back of the hand) with bone directly beneath, the gas has nowhere to expand and ruptures the skin in a stellate (star-shaped) tear pattern radiating from the central perforation, the contact stellate wound.
 When the muzzle is pressed against skin with soft tissue beneath (abdomen, thigh), the gas follows the bullet into tissue rather than rupturing the skin, and the entry wound may look surprisingly small.
 Soot deposits heavily inside the wound track itself, blackening the wound margins, rather than spreading on the skin surface.
 The muzzle face imprints the skin if pressure was applied, leaving a patterned contusion in the shape of the muzzle.